Guyana: Natural and Geographic Landscape

 Much of the area has been reclaimed from the sea utilizing canals and dikes.
 Because much of the coastal plain floods at high tide, efforts to dam and drain this area have gone on since the 18th century.

 The plain predominantly consists of alluvial mud swept out to sea by the Amazon River in the south, carried north by the ocean currents, and deposited on the shore.
-This mud overlays the white sands and clays deposited by erosion activity of the interior bedrock that was carried toward the ocean by Guyana's rivers.
+This mud overlays the white sands and clays deposited by erosion activity of the interior bedrock carried toward the ocean by Guyana's rivers.

 The coast has no well-defined shoreline or sandy beaches.
-Seaward from the vegetation line is a region of mud flats, shallow water, and sandbars.
+Instead, Seaward from the vegetation line is a region of mud flats, shallow water, and sandbars.

 White Sand Belt